6. WORLD MUSIC

 -

-The predominant texture is monophony or heterophony.
+The predominant texture is monophony or heterophony (simultaneous variations of the same melody).

 -